alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

         Anyway, this can be easily bypassed without editing the SDK if one simply sets the session attribute directly.
 You must also change `this.handler.state` at the same time, or it will just reset to what it was before.

-        ```
+        ```javascript
         this.handler.state = "";
         this.handler.response.sessionAttributes.STATE = "";
         ```

-    2. This isn't a bug, but technically `this.context.succeed` should no longer be used, as it's been effectively deprecated.
-It would be much better to use `callback`.
-We submitted a pull request to fix this, but it's not been accepted quite yet.
+    2. This isn't a bug, but technically `this.context.succeed` should no longer be used, as it's in the process of being deprecated.
+It would be better to use `callback`.
+A pull request has been submitted to fix this, but it's not been accepted quite yet.

 Now that the SDK has registered it's default listeners, the first line is finally done.